neurobotics-sci/neurobotics-sci.github.io/README.md

 Neurobotics is pioneering the departure from probabilistic, "black-box" Large Language Models (LLMs).
 We are engineering mathematically verifiable, deterministic cognitive architectures running bare-metal on RISC-V hardware.

-Drawing heavily upon **James Albus’s Real-time Control System (RCS)**, our 7-Tier Vector Symbolic Architecture (VSCC) applies Hyperdimensional Computing to execute everything from hard real-time spinal reflexes to top-tier executive cognitive synthesis.
+Drawing upon **James Albus’s Real-time Control System (RCS)**, our 7-Tier Vector Symbolic Architecture (VSCC) applies Hyperdimensional Computing to execute everything from hard real-time spinal reflexes to top-tier executive cognitive synthesis.

 This is the end of the AI software hallucination.
 This is the future of safety-critical autonomy.